-I started making grape pies in the fall of 1983, in my mothers home, located in Woodville on busy Route 21, when Concord grapes were not in demand because of the popularity of white wines.
+I started making grape pies in the fall of 1983, in my mothers home, located in Woodville on busy State Route 21, when Concord grapes were not in demand because of the popularity of white wines.
 It was a way to use our grape crop and for me to stay at home with my young family.

-The Finger Lakes Region of Upstate New York is considered the grape pie capitol of the world.
+Naples, located in the Finger Lakes Region of Upstate New York, is considered the grape pie capitol of the world.
 The grape pie is the unofficial trademark of Naples, NY and using the abundance of local concord grapes to make grape pies has been a tradition since the 1960’s.